w3c/wai-tutorials/source/menus/flyout.html.erb.md

 #### Toggle submenu using a special “show submenu” button
 {:.ap}

-If the top-level menu item should stay a link to a page, adding a separate button that toggles the submenu is the most reliable way to address the issue.
-This button can act as a visual submenu indicator as well.
+If the top-level menu item needs to stay a proper link that links to a page, a separate button can be added to the top-level item that opens/closes the menu.
+This button can also act as a visual indicator for the presence of a submenu.

 {::nomarkdown}
 <%= sample_start('show-overflow') %>